 When breeding programmes have limiting resources, they could optimize which individuals to genotype and phenotype, which we did not consider in this study.
 We expect this would further increase the genetic gain for the same level of investment or require less investment for the same genetic gain.
 Selective phenotyping can increase the accuracy of genomic selection up to 20% with a larger increase observed with small sample sizes [31, 32].
 Similarly, Jenko et al. [33] showed, that selective genotyping of cows from the distribution tails increases the accuracy of genomic prediction by 15% compared to random selection.
 There are also proposals for phenotyping farms, which would be paid to provide records [34].
 When breeding programmes do not have access to high performance computers necessary for genomic evaluation of big genotyped populations, they could optimize computational costs.
 As shown in our study, we can achieve large genetic gain with a relatively small training population of recent genotypes.
 This implies that breeding programmes do not have to use all available genotypes for prediction.
 The problem of a large number of genotypes can be alternatively solved by using methods with reduced computational costs, such as algorithm for proven and young [35] or singular value decomposition of the genotype matrix [36].

-Target population

 The economic efficiency of breeding programmes strongly depends on which stakeholders fund which action.
 The scenarios presented in this paper are of little value for programmes where phenotyping and genotyping funding is disconnected.
 Different programmes have different investment schemes, often intricate, which could benefit from suggested solutions.
 Similarly, optimizing the investment into phenotyping is not of interest for breeding programmes with abundant use of automated milking systems.
 With automated systems the cost of phenotyping does not depend on the number of records.
 But in populations with small herds the use of automated system is limited.
-Further on, the genomic selection could be more beneficial for some settings than others.
+Further on, the genomic selection could benefit some settings more than others.
 For example, genomic information is especially important for generating genetic connectedness in systems with small herd sizes, geographically dispersed farms, and limited use of artificial insemination, often found in low to mid income countries [27].
 The same benefits are expected for small ruminant programmes that do not actively exchange of sires between herds [37].

-In our study we used genotypes only for the prediction of genomic breeding values and selection.
-In breeding programmes, genomic information has additional value for parentage verification or parentage discovery [38], management of monogenic diseases and traits, and better monitoring and control of inbreeding [39] and optimization of matings [3].
+We did not account for the benefits of genotyping besides predicting genomic breeding values and selection.
+Genomic information has additional value for parentage verification or parentage discovery [38], management of monogenic diseases and traits, and better monitoring and control of inbreeding [39] and optimization of matings [3].
 These additional uses of genotypes increase the return on investment of genomic selection, also in long-term.

 Limitations of the study